 (d) ‘natural rotation’, permitting the widespread use of AC induction motors.

-Development of threephase systems
+Development of three‐phase systems

 To achieve ‘diversity’ —that is, the ability to supply different loads from different circuits so that a failure in one circuit would not affect the others —we can use separate circuits or ‘phases’ as shown in Figure 2.18.

-The power in each phase is clip_image002 where clip_image004 and clip_image006 are the RMS voltage and current as shown in Figure 2.18.
-The total power is 3clip_image002[1].
+.
 Assuming that the cable works at a certain current‐density determined by its allowable temperature rise, the total cross‐section area of conductor is 6A.

 Suppose that the three phase currents are shifted in time phase by 120° from one another as shown in Figure 2.19.
 The RMS currents are unchanged, as is the power in each phase and the total power.
 The sum of the three currents is zero, and we can express this in terms of instantaneous or phasor values